 Please answer based on actual practice and outcomes — not intent.
 Identifying where oppression is still being reproduced is as valuable as identifying what is working.

-This diagnostic has eight sections:
+This diagnostic has seven sections:

 • Your organisation profile